hashicorp/terraform-provider-aws/website/docs/r/lambda_invocation.html.markdown

 }
 ```

 ~> **NOTE:** `lifecycle_scope = "CRUD"` will inject a key `tf` in the input event to pass lifecycle information!
-This allows
-to implement logic in your lambda function to handle different lifecycle transitions uniquely.
-If you need to use a key `tf` in your own input JSON then see the `terraform_key` argument.
+This allows the lambda function to handle different lifecycle transitions uniquely.
+If you need to use a key `tf` in your own input JSON, the default key name can be overridden with the `terraform_key` argument.

 The key `tf` gets added with subkeys:
 * `action` which gets a value corresponding to the action terraform performs on the resource [`create`, `delete`, `update`]
 * `prev_input` which gets a value of the previous invocation.
 This can be used to handle deletes and updates.

-When the resource from the example above gets added the Lambda will get following JSON payload:
+When the resource from the example above is created, the Lambda will get following JSON payload:

 ```json
 {
   "key1": "value1",